mmkal/cooperbara/docs/reference.md

 <span style="white-space: nowrap;">`--disable-reversible-check`</span> | *boolean* | If set, all workflows will be executed without reversible_check, overriding the  workflow config and the normal behavior for CHANGE_REQUEST mode.
 <span style="white-space: nowrap;">`--dry-run`</span> | *boolean* | Run the migration in dry-run mode.
 Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.
 <span style="white-space: nowrap;">`--event-monitor`</span> | *list* | Eventmonitors to enable.
 These must be in the list of available monitors.
-<span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, copybara will only checkout affected files at git origin.
+<span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, cooperbara will only checkout affected files at git origin.
 Note that this is experimental.
 <span style="white-space: nowrap;">`--force, --force-update`</span> | *boolean* | Force the migration even if Copybara cannot find in the destination a change that is an ancestor of the one(s) being migrated.
 This should be used with care, as it could lose changes when migrating a previous/conflicting change.
 <span style="white-space: nowrap;">`--git-credential-helper-store-file`</span> | *string* | Credentials store file to be used.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--git-no-verify`</span> | *boolean* | Pass the '--no-verify' option to git pushes and commits to disable git commit hooks.
 <span style="white-space: nowrap;">`--git-origin-fetch-depth`</span> | *integer* | Use a shallow clone of the specified depth for git.origin.
 If set, only the n most recent changes' tree states are imported with older changes omitted.
 <span style="white-space: nowrap;">`--git-push-option`</span> | *list* | This is a repeatable flag used to set git push level flags to send to git servers.
-E.g. copybara copy.bara.sky --git-push-option foo --git-push-option bar would make git operations done by copybara under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
+E.g. cooperbara cooper.bara.sky --git-push-option foo --git-push-option bar would make git operations done by cooperbara under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
-<span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, copybara will force update existing git tag
+<span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, cooperbara will force update existing git tag
 <span style="white-space: nowrap;">`--info-list-only`</span> | *boolean* | When set, the INFO command will print a list of workflows defined in the file.
 <span style="white-space: nowrap;">`--noansi`</span> | *boolean* | Don't use ANSI output for messages
 <span style="white-space: nowrap;">`--nocleanup`</span> | *boolean* | Cleanup the output directories.
 This includes the workdir, scratch clones of Git repos, etc. By default is set to false and directories will be cleaned prior to the execution.
 If set to true, the previous run output will not be cleaned up.
 Keep in mind that running in this mode will lead to an ever increasing disk usage.